networkGeek1/naturalpianist/README.md

-- 🔭 I’m currently working on I’m currently programming my platformer game in GDScript and the Godot Engine
+- 🔭 I’m currently working on my platformer game in GDScript and the Godot Engine
 - 🌱 I’m currently learning I’m also learning Flutter for App Development.
 - 📫 How to reach me: You can join my Discord Server: https://discord.gg/zJkKCfmKJx or even contact me: networkGeek1@hotmail.com